May 25, 2026

 Compound interest applies

-None of these habits guarantee wealth.
-Together they reduce single-point-of-failure dependence on one dashboard chart.
-Pair habits like these with headlines from the wire on Boombox so you know when platform rules or union outcomes shift the math industry-wide.
+Pair habits like these with regular context from the wire on Boombox so you know when royalty rates, union outcomes, or new platform rules shift the math industry-wide.